 As a concerto soloist, she has appeared with orchestras including the WDR Symphony Orchestra Cologne, Münchener Kammerorchester, Ensemble Oriol, Kammerakademie Potsdam and the World Youth Symphony Orchestra and has collaborated with conductors including Heinz Holliger, Christoph Poppen, Gerard Schwarz, Paul Goodwin, and Bramwell Tovey.

 It is astonishing, the way Kufferath pivots between free and fragile, from heavenly chirping tenderness to bearing the earth’s burdens, how many colors and even more nuance her playing expresses.Die Welt

-Elisabeth Kufferath has been invited to perform at Berliner Festwochen, Schleswig-Holstein Festival, “Spannungen” Heimbach, Schwetzinger Festspielen, Helsinki Festival, Lucerne Festival, Heidelberger Frühling, and the Rosendal Festival in Norway.
+Elisabeth Kufferath has been invited to perform at Berliner Festwochen, Schleswig-Holstein Festival, Schwetzinger Festspielen, Helsinki Festival, Lucerne Festival, Heidelberger Frühling, and the Rosendal and Trondheim Festivals in Norway.
 She is a regular guest at the festival “Spannungen” in Heimbach, Germany.

-Elisabeth Kufferath lives in Hannover, Germany with her family where she is professor of violin at the Hochschule for Music, Theater, and Media.
-Both her violin and viola were built by the German luthier Stefan-Peter Greiner.
+Elisabeth Kufferath lives in Hannover, Germany with her family.
+She is Professor of Violin at the Hochschule for Music, Theater and Media in Hannover.